DreymaR/BigBagKbdTrix/README.md

 - Implement platform boxes at the appropriate places.
 - Fix the popup that shows during the first website visit.
 - Change the style of spoilers so that they're more visible.
+- Change font to 'Open Sans' for easier-on-the-eyes reading
+- Additional padding at the bottom of 'code' blocks.
 - Smaller logo.
+- Implement SASS/LESS for easier reading of the styles code.
 - Keep original image sizes.
+- Fix class names
 - Validate html and css files

 - Updated everything to the new DH standard (formerly DHm) from the old DHk.
 Images, explanations.